 Know the Water

 of air or water.
-It can even trigger cardiac arrest,
+It can even trigger cardiac arrest, temporary paralysis,

-can cause vertigo and disorientation.
-This may confuse swimmers,
+cause vertigo and disorientation.
+This may confuse swimmers, causing

 Know your limits

-than in a swimming pool – people tire more quickly and
+than in a swimming pool – people tire more quickly and can get into

-Cold water causes impairment leading to fatalities.
-It reduces
+water causes impairment leading to fatalities.
+It reduces body heat

-Many unseen obstacles can be lurking below the water’s surface.
+unseen obstacles can be lurking below the water’s surface.
+Swift

-water and even the best swimmers can misjudge the water and their skills
+and even the best swimmers can misjudge the water and their skills

 when boating or swimming.
-Wearing a life jacket can
+Wearing a life jacket can increase survival

-thermal protection against the onset of hypothermia and keep you
+protection against the onset of hypothermia and keep you afloat

-supervise children in and around open bodies of water, giving them your
+children in and around open bodies of water, giving them your

 undivided attention.
-Appoint a designated
+Appoint a designated “water watcher,” taking